headforwards-spd/headforwards-website/src/pages/info-pages/what-we-believe.md

     isTwoColumns: true
     type: image-copy-component
     title: We believe in creating value
+    content:
+      - type: markdown
         text: >-
           Headforwards believes clients get the greatest business value from software outsourcing when development teams are empowered to make their own decisions; when they follow an Agile methodology.

           Our clients look to us to develop software that creates value but, in a rapidly changing business environment, what constitutes that value might change from one week to the next.

           Software can only continue to deliver business value if the development teams can adapt quickly and smoothly to changing client needs.
 A client relationship based on trust, transparency and collaboration combined with Agile working practices allows Headforwards to be able to respond to changes in a constructive way.
   - jobTitle: cofounder & director
     name: Craig Girvan
     quote: >-